• Home

 President and Principal Planner

-Ms. Perez joined SEPPS in May of 1997, and has been a Principal Planner, Partner in the company, and now President, specializing in planning and project management within the County and Cities of Santa Barbara and Goleta, including public agency coordination, project representation, permit processing, and environmental review.
+Ms. Perez joined SEPPS in May of 1997, and has been a Principal Planner, Partner in the company, and now President, specializing in planning and project management within the County and Cities of Santa Barbara, Goleta and Carpinteria, including public agency coordination, project representation, permit processing, and environmental review.
 Ms. Perez’s projects require environmental analysis, including EIRs, and many projects require significant community interaction.

 RECENT ASSIGNMENTS AND PROJECT ROLE: